-The permutational and recombinational logic implemented for the structuring of musical parameters inspired by the idea of permutatio from the Quadripartite Ratio is enforced by mainly two constraint rules, expressed as LISP code14.
+The permutational and recombinational logic implemented for the structuring of musical parameters inspired by the ideas of "inmutatio and transmutation" from the Quadripartite Ratio is enforced by mainly two constraint rules, expressed as LISP code.
 The first rule involves the repetition of elements within sublists, while the second tackles repetition across consecutive pairs of sublists.
 In the first example (a), within each sublist, only two elements should repeat, and the rest should be different.
 In the second example (b), only two elements are repeated in consecutive sublists, and the elements within each sublist are different.
 Below these rules are expressed as lisp code: